Dog Anal Glands: The Dog Parent's Guide to Understanding Dog Anal Glands

 HOW DO I KNOW IF MY DOG NEEDS HIS ANAL GLANDS EXPRESSED?

 The signature sign of anal gland problems is scooting.
 Your dog will drag his butt across the floor, trying to relieve the pressure and discomfort.
-But not all dogs with anal gland issues will scoot; other signs of impacted or infected anal glands include:
+But not all dogs with anal gland issues will scoot; other signs of impacted or infected anal glands in the anal area, including anal gland infection, include:

 • Persistent licking and biting